 - If the venue did not recommend the caterer, ask the prospective catering companies if they’ve worked at the venue before.

-- Find out from your caterer what their speciality is, or most popular dishes that are for your wedding season.
+- Find out from your caterer what their speciality is, or the most popular dishes for your wedding season.

 - Ask your caterer if they can accommodate special dietary requirements, and how they take care of those requests on the wedding day.

 - Talk about the wedding tasting.
 Is it private, or at a group event?
 Both are absolutely fine ways to taste the food.
 Make sure you are tasting the items that interest you the most!